al-zah/tarantino/README.md

 * `value` {String} - The new value to assign the the position indicated by the first parameter.

+Replace a segment of the current route.

+### setRoute(start, length, value)

+* `start` {Number} - The position at which to start removing items.
+* `length` {Number} - The number of items to remove from the route.
+* `value` {String} - The new value to assign the the position indicated by the first parameter.

-Set a segment of the current route.
+Remove and set a segment of the current route.

 # Frequently Asked Questions